roookeee/datus/USAGE.md

     Map<MapKeyType, Output> convert(Collection<Input> input, Function<Input, MapKeyType> keyMapper);
 }
 ```
-Other functions allow predicating a given `Mapper<Input, Output>` in regards to the input object (e.g. input must not be null), the generated output (e.g. some business-logic validation) object or both:
+Other functions allow predicating a given `Mapper<Input, Output>` in regards to the input object (e.g. input must not be null), the generated output (e.g. some business logic validation) object or both:
 ```java
 interface Mapper<Input, Output> {
     // omitting the above functions for brevity